sametaylak/sametaylak.github.io/_pages/about.md

 Educations
 ===
-B.S. in Management Information Systems, Bartin University (*2015 - 2019*)
+BSc at the University of Bartin.
+This is where I first got into machine learning and neural networks. (*2015 - 2019*)